 - Deep-fried wontons: Wonton wrappers are filled with ground pork and a variety of vegetables and seasonings before being deep-fried.

-- Crab rangoon: A variation on deep-fried wontons, although it is not an authentic Chinese appetizer.
+- Crab Rangoon: This is a variation of deep-fried wontons, although it is not an authentic Chinese appetizer.
 Wontons are stuffed with crab, cream cheese, and scallions before deep-frying.

 - Salt and pepper spare ribs: One of the most popular rib type dishes in Chinese restaurants, the ribs are marinated for many hours and slow cooked with the marinade for two to three hours until the meat on the ribs is tender and soft.
 The ribs are then deep fried so they will be slightly crispy on the outside and tender and soft in the inside.

 - Satay chicken on skewers: Chicken breast of legs marinaded in peanut-flavored satay sauce for hours before being grilled on a grill.
-These can be absolutely delicious.
-Some version of satay chicken can be a little bit spicy but it depends on the restaurant or take away.
+Some versions of satay chicken can be a little bit spicy but it depends on the restaurant or take away.
 This dish is originally from Malaysia but it’s become popular in Chinese restaurants.

 - Prawn or shrimp crackers: These are popular snacks made of starch with (usually) prawn or shrimp flavoring.
 They are crispy, crunchy, and light.
 These come in different colors including white, pink, and orange.

 - Egg drop soup: A classic dish, this soup of flavored chicken broth or stock, is topped with silken threads of egg.
 It usually includes a green onion garnish, and sometimes frozen peas are added to the stock.

 - Hot and sour soup: Regional variations of this soup are found throughout China.
 All contain bean curd, Chinese black mushrooms, and usually pork, but the remaining ingredients can vary.
-There are different versions of hot and sour soup.
-This dish can be vegetarian while some people add chicken or pork.
-Generally, this soup contains julienned carrot, mushrooms, tofu, and eggs.
+It can be vegetarian and include tofu or eggs rather than meat.